-Each student is responsible for the accurate and timely reporting of clinical hours on CoreTM.
+Each student is responsible for the accurate and timely reporting of clinical hours.
 Clinical hours should NOT be recorded for travel time to and from clinical sites and other clinical education experiences.
 Students are responsible for reporting their hours to the nearest quarter of an hour, noting the day of the week and the clinical assignment.
 The students should update their clinical hours record at least once a week in order to ensure accuracy.
 Students engaged in clinical rotations must have one day off from clinical education responsibilities in every seven-day period.

-Athletic Training Student hours are verified and reviewed weekly by the assigned preceptor and Clinical Education Coordinator.
-Failure to comply with the appropriate recording of clinical hours will result in deduction of points from the corresponding Clinical Experience course.
+Documentation of clinical hours is completed in CORETM ELMS.
+Clinical hours are verified by the assigned preceptor and maintained by the Course Instructor or Coordinator of Clinical Education.
+Failure to comply with the appropriate recording of clinical hours will result in deduction of points from the corresponding Clinical Practice course.
+Students failing to make up any deficiency in the minimum clinical hours required for the corresponding Clinical Practice course may be required to repeat the clinical rotation.
 Fabrication of clinical hours will result in disciplinary action consistent with the program's academic dishonesty policy.